QuePlatform/QueEngine/README.md

 - **Clear Boundaries:** A clean separation between pure domain logic and concrete implementation details (the "adapter" pattern).
 - **Security & Stability:** Manages thread-safety for global settings and provides robust error handling to prevent panics from crossing FFI boundaries.

-### 1.1.
-Role in the Que Ecosystem

-- **QueCloud:** The managed service (`QueCloud`) uses QueEngine as a dependency to perform all its C2PA operations (signing with cloud-managed keys, verification with managed trust policies).
 - **Language SDKs (FFI):** The `que-ffi` crate within this repository uses QueEngine to generate native bindings for Swift (iOS/macOS) and Kotlin (Android), enabling on-device, offline provenance operations.

 ### 1.2.
 Core Concepts